manulari/rollingpointat/_pages_en/en-verein.md

 title: ASSOCIATION ROLLINGPOINT
 language: en
 ---
 ![](/assets/uploads/img_2335k.jpg)

 photocredits: Jakob Fill

 [rollingpoint video link](https://www.youtube.com/watch?v=kp3DqzN1Ldo)

 The association rollingpoint - "Verein für Contact Improvisation und artverwandte Tanz- und Bewegungsformen \[association for Contact Improvisation and related forms of dance and movement]" is headed by maRia Probst and Christian Apschner.
 It was founded in 2001 by Sabine Fabie, Christian Apschner and Ruth Haslmaier.
-Its aim is the promotion of Contact Improvisation and related forms of movement, from Contemporary Dance to Somatic Movement and Acro Yoga to body work.
+Its aim is the promotion of Contact Improvisation and related forms of movement from Contemporary Dance to Somatic Movement.

 rollingpoint is a place for everyone interested in the advancement of CI and related forms of dance to exchange experiences and establish a network of diverse activities.
 Focal points of rollingpoint's work are organizing and directing workshops, research projects, jams and festivals.